-I was um-ing and ah-ing about writing a post this week because I didn’t think I was in the right frame of mind.
-But then I reminded myself that that’s exactly what this is all about, is it OK not to be fine all the time and it’s OK not to be OK and it is OK to admit it to others as well.
+I was um-ing and ah-ing about writing a post this week, because I didn’t think I was in the right frame of mind.
+But then I reminded myself that that’s exactly what this is all about, is it OK not to be fine all the time and it’s OK not to be OK.
+It’s also OK to admit this to others as well.

 We’re all good at responding to “How are you?” with “I’m fine.”
 Even when we’re not.
 But when someone is genuinely asking, there’s nothing wrong with a genuine response.
 They’re asking because they care.

 Some of you are already aware I’ve got Neurocardiogenic syncope.
 But this last month has been particularly awful.

 (I’ve been unable to stand up for 2 weeks now, as every time I even try I get dizzy and pass out.
 So I’ve been shuffling around on my bottom and some days I haven’t been able to even sit up without blacking out.
 I had palpitations and convulsions last week and now I’m on day 4 of a hefty migraine.
 And funnily enough, it’s been getting to me emotionally as well.
 I’m a doer and like to keep busy and productive.
 Not being able to help out around the house or do much at all grates on me and makes me feel totally useless.)

 But thinking about the dark times last year I eventually learnt that its OK not to be OK and listening to We are Messengers ‘Maybe It’s OK’, helped me to realise this.

 As Christians, you might feel (I did) that we’re meant to be happy all the time, you know, we’ve been saved by His grace, so why shouldn’t we be?